henrygd/queue/readme.md

 [MIT license](/LICENSE)

-[^benchmark]: In reality, you may not be running so many jobs at once, and your jobs will take much longer to resolve.
+[^benchmark]: In real applications, you may not be running so many jobs at once, and your jobs will take much longer to resolve.
 So performance will depend more on the jobs themselves.